 “I’m sure you’ll figure something out,” he said.

-Well, after two years (and filing two patents!), I’m proud to announce that we did figure it out.
+Well, after two years (and filing a few patents!), I’m proud to announce that we did figure it out.
 Prefect’s Hybrid Model is a completely new way of delivering workflow software, combining the convenience and cost savings of a fully-managed service with the security and privacy of an on-premise solution.